3 Hours / 3 CEs

 • Practice Setting

-• Community mental health centers
+• Community mental health clinics and federally qualified health centers

-• Integrated primary care or medical settings
+• Integrated primary care and behavioral health teams

 Presented By